GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/kafka/README.md

 # Kafka To BigQuery

-Template for reading files from Cloud Storage and writing them to a BigQuery table.
-It supports reading JSON, CSV, Parquet and Avro formats.
+Template for reading files from streaming Kafka topic and writing them to a BigQuery table.

 It uses the
   - [Spark BigQuery connector](https://cloud.google.com/dataproc-serverless/docs/guides/bigquery-connector-spark-example) for writing to BigQuery.